Engaging remote employees: why and how to do it

 Distractions are the biggest challenge of working remotely, according to 12% of workers.
 This may be particularly true if you’re relatively new to working from home and don’t yet have a routine - although it has to be said that even the best routine can go out of the window when you add kids and pets to the mix.

 To cut down on distractions, Forbes recommends preparing your meals in advance and turning off your phone notifications.
-Investing in noise-canceling headphones can help, as can a secure parcel box, so your doorbell isn’t continually ringing with deliveries.
+Investing in noise-cancelling headphones can help, as can a secure parcel box, so your doorbell isn’t continually ringing with deliveries.

 Look after your wellbeing